astutus/olimp.run/src/content/post/ai/kai-fu-lee/chapter6-reflection.md

 ## 🏆 AI takes everything: the monopoly of the future

 AI is designed for monopoly.
 Those who are pushing forward now will rule and will have an insurmountable advantage.
 USA and China are crushing it, while the rest of the world falls behind.
 There's no time to catch up — AI technology scales exponentially, and early access to the best talent, data, and capital will determine who wins.
+Plus, AI has network effects: the more data, the better the model, the more users, the more data — creating an unstoppable feedback loop.

 This isn't like previous tech revolutions where smaller countries could "catch up" over decades.
 AI rewards those who are first and punishes everyone else.